We asked the experts – frequent fliers and travel experts from across the country – to share their top travel tips and insider secrets.

 - Rent a vacation home.

-“With hotel rates expected to increase five to eight percent in the U.S. this year, travelers can save money by renting a vacation home.
-Vacation homes cost, on average, 50 percent less per square foot than hotels,” says Denise Fraser, HomeAway.com
+“Travelers can save money by renting a vacation home.
+Vacation homes cost, on average, 50 percent less per square foot than hotels,” says Denise Fraser, VRBO.com

 - Trying bargaining.